A minimax optimal control approach for robust neural ODEs: NUMERICS

 \subsection{The choice of the weights}

-One crucial issue is that the PMP derived in Theorem~\ref{thm:pmpfinite} does not specify how to choose the weights $\gamma^j_i$ at line $7$ of Algorithm~\ref{alg:shooting}.
-Therefore, we compare three distinct methods.\\ \textbf{Uniform robust:} the first approach involves assigning uniform weights to all perturbations.
-In this method, we consider the perturbations as additional training data points and minimize the loss based on them.
-However, this straightforward approach is not connected to a minimax problem and does not align with the theoretical framework, where the weights play a specific role in emphasizing the perturbations that achieve the maximum.\\ \textbf{Weighted robust:} the second option is to introduce the following weight functions for the perturbations:
+One crucial challenge is that the PMP derived in Theorem~\ref{thm:pmpfinite} does not specify how to choose the weights $\gamma^j_i$ at line $19$ of Algorithm~\ref{alg:shooting}.
+Therefore, we compare three options.

+\textbf{Uniform robust:} The first approach involves assigning uniform weights to all perturbations.
+In this method, we consider the perturbations as training data points and minimize the loss based on them.
+However, this straightforward approach is not connected to a minimax problem and does not align with the theoretical framework, where the weights play a specific role in emphasizing the perturbations that achieve the maximum.

+\textbf{Weighted robust:} The second option is to introduce the following weight functions for the perturbations:

 where $c >0$ is a constant chosen a priori.
 This choice is inspired by Laplace's principle \cite{Laplace2} and it is reminiscent of Gibbs measures.
-The selection of the constant $c$ is crucial, as setting it to zero (or too small) is equivalent to the uniform weighting method described above.
-Similar considerations have already been done in \cite{Li_tilted}, motivated by the relaxation of the max function by the LogSumExp. \\ \textbf{Worst-case robust:} the third approach involves explicitly computing the worst-case scenario at each step, which involves identifying the perturbation that achieves the maximum.
-This is equivalent to send $c \to \infty$ in equation~\eqref{eq:weights}.
+These weights must be updated each time the control is adjusted, and they are determined based on the cost $g_i$ of the network's output $x_i^j(T)$, which we aim to maximize across perturbations.
+Subsequently, these weights are normalized according to the cost achieved by the other perturbations.
+The benefit of this approach is that if two perturbations (almost) achieve the maximum, they will have (almost) equal weights, leading to a more stable method.
+This peculiarity stands in contrast to the instability of the worst-case approach described below.
+The constant $c$ needs to be chosen appropriately.
+Setting it to zero (or too small) is equivalent to the uniform weighting method described above.
+Similar considerations have already been done in \cite{Li_tilted}, motivated by the relaxation of the max function by the LogSumExp.

+\textbf{Worst-case robust:} The third approach consists of explicitly computing the worst-case scenario at each step --- which involves identifying for every datum the perturbation that achieves the maximum --- and in updating the controls using exclusively these data-points.
+During the execution of the shooting method, the worst-case perturbations are typically different at each iteration.
+As a matter of fact, the cost is highly oscillating along the iterative steps, since improving the performance on the worst-cases might result in deteriorating the behavior of the others.
+At each iteration of the shooting method, this approach is equivalent to set the coefficients $(\gamma_i^j)_{i=1,\ldots,M}^{j=1,\ldots,N}$ according to \eqref{eq:weights}, and then to send $c \to \infty$.